Kimberley Connection Women’s Gathering

 It feels like…

-Returning to Your natural state of being – coming home to self and remembering our belonging to the natural world.
+This deep immersion in nature supports you back to your natural state of being – coming home to self and remembering your belonging to the natural world as a woman.

 July 22nd-27th 2019